 Mind your mindset.
 Without realizing it societal stereotypes about aging can shape people’s beliefs about your own healthy aging.
 Castel highlights Carol Dweck’s model of a Fixed versus a Growth Mindset and research demonstrating that older adults who believed that memory was modifiable outperformed those who saw it as a fixed trait.
 A positive attitude can be cultivated and may help to update your attitudes about aging.

 Take charge of what you can control.

 Audit your beliefs about aging.
-Do you need to update your attitude about your own aging?
+Do you need to update your attitude about successful aging in retirement?
 Do you have a clear purpose in later life?
 Are you pursuing interesting and challenging goals?

 Finally, are you getting the right amount of exercise?
-Is walking more an option for you?
+Is walking a better option for you?

 Better with Age is a well-written insightful book that anyone who is aging can benefit from reading – and applying.

 Listen to our interesting discussion with Alan Castel on The Retirement Conversation podcast.
 (Even better: take a walk and listen…)